manyaa1712/Product-Listing-Page-Giva/product-listing-react-main/README.md

 # Product Listing React App

 Welcome to the Product Listing React App!
-This is a full-stack web application built using the MERN stack (MongoDB, Express.js, React, and Node.js).
+This is a full-stack web application built using the PERN stack (Postgre SQL, Express.js, React, and Node.js).
 This application allows you to manage and display a list of products with CRUD (Create, Read, Update, Delete) functionality.

 ## Table of Contents